benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 #### Step 1: Register a Bill Key

+Ready a payment for vendor authentication

 For registered consumers who choose to pay by Fiserv credit card, your experience must first check if the consumer has saved the credit card as a stored payment.
 See [Start and Save a Fiserv Billing Key Registration](#start-and-save-a-fiserv-billing-key-registration) in **Storing Payment** for more information.

 If the customer is paying with a stored payment Fiserv credit card, you can skip the rest of this section and proceed to [Payment Preview](#payment-preview) where you will pass the stored payment `paymentId`.

-#### Step 2: Initiate a Ready Payment request
+#### Step 2: Ready a payment for vendor authentication
 If the consumer is not paying with a stored payment credit card, you need to initiate a session with the vendor site for all Korea payment types including credit cards.
+This step gathers information needed by the vendor when the consumer visits their site to authenticate and provide payment details during the checkout flow.
 Do this by calling [Request Ready Payment](https://developer.niketech.com/docs/projects/Payment%20Korea?tab=api#ready-payment-put){:target="new-tab"} once the consumer has selected the Korea payment method in your experience.

 The supported Korea Payment types are: